ais-climber/a-la-mode/README.md

 # :brain: Trying It Out
-This program is currently in development, and many of the planned features involve significant research efforts (this is my PhD).
-So what the program can do right now is somewhat limited.

-What you _can_ do with it is hand-craft a neural network and infer some things about what the net knows, expects, and learns.
+At the moment, this program lets you hand-craft a neural network and infer some things about what the net knows, expects, and learns.
 (There is planned support for being able to plug-and-play with your own Tensorflow model.)

 To get you started, try running the following file (with Python3).
 This file creates a small feed-forward network model from the usual parameters, then evaluates its expectations (about whether penguins fly) before and after learning.